Theod0reWu/mksShell/README.md

 **BUT** it can do the following things:   <br />
 - take in commands seperated by semicolons (singular or double!)   <br />
 - execute various commands such as: cd, ls, cat, echo, clear, exit, and more!   <br />
-- allows for redirection and piping, including double redirection <br />
+- allow for redirection and piping (you can commands by themselves or with additional arguments such as ls -l), including double redirection <br />
 - allow any number of spaces can be placed between commands and other identifiers, including semicolons, piping and redirection    <br />
-- gives correct error messages for wrong file names and other mistyped commands <br />
+- give correct error messages for wrong file names and other mistyped commands <br />

 ## Features Attempted but Unsuccessful

 ## Bugs & Other Things You Might Want to Know
+- When piping, if the first command given cannot be executed but the second one can be, we are still somehow able to execute the second command.
+For example, with jksngnsgns | wc, we get        1      9      52
+  - However, if both commands can't be executed since they're not commands, we'll stop you so that's a good thing!

 ## Function Headers
 #### char ** parse_args(char * line) ;